Content writing for your website is actually really simple.

 This part is a little tricky.

-In one study done on Wikipedia articles, it says increasing the word count of an article will result in higher trust.
+The higher trust will result if the word count of an article is increasing.
 You might worry that readers will quickly lose interest in a long article, but it’s actually all about how well you can hold their interest.

 If the content interests and manages to engage the reader, that reader will most likely stay on and continue reading your article.

 To be realistic – only 16% of the people who stumble across your piece actually linger long enough to finish reading everything.
 But those are the people that are actually looking for useful data, so make sure your content appeals to them!

 When your readers find your articles useful, they’ll naturally spend more time on your site trying to understand and digest the information you’ve shared with them.